Avoid This Costly Mistake In YOUR Church Capital Campaign!

 - Be the most stressful and least effective.

-Therefore, the consulting vendor to AVOID is your own church and the most expensive campaign is the one done without professional assistance.
+Therefore, the consulting vendor to AVOID is your own church and the most expensive church capital campaign is the one done without professional assistance.

 Before you dismiss the above comment and click away, allow me to explain why this is true.